About the NIH-HEALS

-Healing Experience in All Life Stressors (HEALS) was created by the NIH Clinical Center Pain and Palliative Care Service as a psycho-social-spiritual measure of healing that assesses positive transformation in response to challenging life events.
-It is a self-report, 42 item questionnaire.
+Healing Experience of All Life Stressors (NIH-HEALS) was developed by the NIH Clinical Center Pain and Palliative Care Service as a psycho-social-spiritual measure of healing that assesses positive transformation in response to challenging life events.
+It is a self-report, 35-item questionnaire.

-HEALS was developed by the observation that some patients with life-threatening or chronic illness report positive psychological, social, and spiritual change during the diagnosis or treatment of their illness, even in the face of unfavorable prognosis.
+NIH-HEALS was developed by the observation that some patients with life-threatening and/or severe chronic illness report positive psychological, social, and spiritual change during the diagnosis or treatment of their illness, even in the face of unfavorable prognosis.

 Identifying the factors that contribute to or detract from the positive transformation known as "healing", has far reaching implications for interventions aimed at improving quality of life, mind, body, and spiritual wellness in the face of life's challenges.

 Use of NIH-HEALS is free.
 For registration and permission to use the NIH-HEALS or for further information, contact: